monero-project/monero/README.md

     HAVE_DOT=YES doxygen Doxyfile
     ```

+### Cross Compiling

+You can also cross-compile Equilibria static binaries on Linux for Windows with the `depends` system.

+* `make depends target=x86_64-linux-gnu` for 64-bit linux binaries.
+* `make depends target=x86_64-w64-mingw32` for 64-bit windows binaries.
+Requires: python3 g++-mingw-w64-x86-64 wine bc
+* `make depends target=arm-linux-gnueabihf` for armv7 binaries.
+Requires: g++-arm-linux-gnueabihf
+* `make depends target=aarch64-linux-gnu` for armv8 binaries.
+Requires: g++-aarch64-linux-gnu

+### Building portable statically linked binaries

+By default, in either dynamically or statically linked builds, binaries target the specific host processor on which the build happens and are not portable to other processors.
+Portable binaries can be built using the following targets:

+* `make release-static-linux-armv6` builds binaries on Linux portable across POSIX systems on armv6 processors
+* `make release-static-linux-armv7` builds binaries on Linux portable across POSIX systems on armv7 processors
+* `make release-static-linux-armv8` builds binaries on Linux portable across POSIX systems on armv8 processors
+* `make release-static-mac-x64` builds binaries on MacOS on x86_64 portable across POSIX systems on x86_64 processors
+* `make release-static-mac-arm64` builds binaries on MacOS on arm64 portable across POSIX systems on arm64 processors
+* `make release-static-win64` builds binaries on 64-bit Windows portable across 64-bit Windows systems
+* `make release-static-linux-x86_64` builds binaries on Linux on x86_64 portable across POSIX systems on x86_64 processors

 #### On the Raspberry Pi

 Tested on a Raspberry Pi Zero with a clean install of minimal Raspbian Stretch (2017-09-07 or later) from https://www.raspberrypi.org/downloads/raspbian/.
 If you are using Raspian Jessie, [please see note in the following section](#note-for-raspbian-jessie-users).